AlyNefel/Master-class-MERN/README.md

-# Welcome to the Java Stack  🚀
+# Welcome to the MERN Stack  🚀

 # Introduction
 Welcome, future MERN wizards! 🧙‍♂️🧙‍♀️ Get ready to embark on an epic journey through the magical world of MERN programming.
 This bootcamp is designed to transform you into a skilled MERN developer, capable of tackling real-world projects with confidence and finesse.